patflanigan/dfirskills/README.md

 **Evidence access is kernel-confined, not prompt-confined.** All tool execution is routed through Chisel, a custom MCP server that confines reads to the evidence root at the OS level and gates every command against an allowlist.
 An agent physically cannot run a destructive command or read outside the case.

 **Every claim self-validates before it counts.** A claim's cited evidence must exist on disk, its asserted attributes must match the graph, and its body text must agree with its frontmatter — or it is rejected, never silently ingested.

+**Self-Correction & Validation**
+The validator.py implements a self-correction loop:

+Every claim’s evidence_refs are checked for existence on disk.
+Key properties are spot-checked against the source artifact.
+Invalid claims are moved to claims/rejected/ and can trigger re-processing or agent re-evaluation.

+This is a core architectural feature (not prompt-based) and will be demonstrated in the contest video.

 ## Architectural pattern
 **Custom MCP Server (Chisel) + deterministic multi-agent pipeline.** The security property is architectural: Chisel enforces a kernel-confined evidence root plus a command allowlist over an MCP shell_exec interface.